CamHenlin/PlexGameLauncher/README.md

 ---
 ### What the heck is this thing?

-This is an emulator launcher for numerous consoles (see Supported Consoles below)
+This is an emulator launcher frontend for Plex Media Center for numerous consoles (see Supported Consoles below)

 ### What is required?